 - Pelvic pressure.
 As your baby drops into your pelvic region in preparation for birth, you may feel an increase in pressure on your hips, back, and pelvis.
 Your body is also producing increased levels of the hormone relaxin.
 This softens your joints and ligaments, causing a slight change in your musculoskeletal system.

 - Leaking colostrum.
 The first breastmilk your baby will receive is called colostrum.
 It’s yellow in colour and packed with the nutrients your newborn needs for their first few days of life.
-Don’t be surprised if you see a few drops in your bra before the baby arrives, it’s perfectly normal to leak a little beforehand.
+Don’t be surprised if you see a few drops in your bra before the baby arrives, it’s perfectly normal to leak a little before giving birth.

 Taking care of yourself during week 38 of pregnancy